 What’s funny about this is that most of us don’t even give coffee’s freshness a second thought when we buy it.

 I mean, why not?

-It’s a bit dogmatic in the industry, but coffee is at its best when it’s consumed within a couple weeks of being roasted.
+Well, it’s a bit dogmatic in the industry, but coffee is said to be at its best when it’s consumed within two weeks of being roasted.

 Freshly Ground Coffee

 Coffee that is brewed shortly after being ground will generally taste better than coffee that has been ground hours, days, or weeks prior.

 Now, I’m not saying to take my word for it without first testing this theory yourself, but the freshly-ground-coffee-is-better theory has quite possibly the biggest consensus among coffee professionals and aficionados.